-All employees will be helped to develop their full potential within our Trust.
-Developing the talents and resources of our workforce will enhance the effectiveness of our Trust.
+All employees will be helped to develop their full potential within our school.
+Developing the talents and resources of our workforce will enhance the effectiveness of our school.

 We will challenge, and if necessary discipline, anyone not following this policy.

-5 Policy in practice
+5 Policy in Practice